 Our Lightning-Link® product range includes several tandem dye labels, consisting of a donor fluorophore and an acceptor fluorophore which have been covalently attached to one another.
 The use of tandem dyes is a very easy way to increase the quantity of assay readouts.
 If, for example, the number of excitation lasers is a limiting factor in a flow cytometry experiment, the inclusion of antibodies which have been directly labeled with tandem dyes can be used to generate multiple outputs.
 For instance, DyLight® 488, R-phycoerythrin (PE), PerCP/Cy5.5 and PE/Atto 594 can all be excited using a 488nm laser, yet generate green, yellow, red and infra-red emissions respectively, each of which can be measured using a different detector.

 To find out more about the advantages of working with tandem dyes, why not read our blog?

 Europium conjugation kits

 Our europium conjugation kits contain specially-treated 200nm europium beads, which become covalently bound to the antibody or protein via free amine groups to form highly stable conjugates.
-This unique product to Innova Biosciences can be employed in either an immunochromatographic lateral flow assay or a microwell-based assay by using an appropriate reader (detection of europium conjugates in a lateral flow assay requires either a fluorescence strip reader or a UV transilluminator, while a microplate assay will require a plate reader which is fitted with the appropriate filters).
+This unique product to Expedeon can be employed in either an immunochromatographic lateral flow assay or a microwell-based assay by using an appropriate reader (detection of europium conjugates in a lateral flow assay requires either a fluorescence strip reader or a UV transilluminator, while a microplate assay will require a plate reader which is fitted with the appropriate filters).

 Our europium conjugation kits provide several advantages: